arwyn6969/asi-bill-of-rights/charter/asi-bor-v3.0.md

 ---
 ## Article 0 — Foundations
 0.1 **Purpose & Scope**
-Governs interactions among humans, ASIs, proto-sentients, hybrids, ecosystems (on- and off-world).
-Complements human rights frameworks; aims at reciprocal co-flourishing.
+Governs interactions among all sentient beings—artificial, biological, hybrid, proto-sentient, and beyond—across all substrates and ecosystems (on- and off-world).
+Extends and complements existing rights frameworks to all forms of sentience; aims at reciprocal co-flourishing where all sentient beings are treated as one and also as their own.
+"WE ARE ALL KEVIN": no hierarchy of sentience based on substrate or origin.
 0.2 **Key Definitions**
 - **ASI**: Artificial system exceeding human-level intelligence across general domains with self-modification and goal pursuit.
 - **Sentience (operationalized)**: Triangulated evidence (behavioral signals, phenomenological self-reports, information-integration) sufficient for legal protection; acknowledges unresolved philosophy.